 Parents regularly report that their kids are picky eaters.
-However, the definition of what picky eating is varies from family to family.
+However, the definition of what they mean by “picky” varies from family to family.
 Some parents claim that their child is picky when they don’t eat very much and some say that they are picky if they don’t eat a large variety.
 The biggest complaint that I hear from parents is that their child won’t eat vegetables.
-Yet when asking about all of the other foods they eat they are actually getting a great variety!
+Yet, when asking about all of the other foods they eat, often times they are actually getting a great variety!
 That means all hope is not lost!.
 Let’s break it down by age.

 The best way to introduce babies to a variety of foods is to breastfeed.
 Breastfed babies taste a variety of flavors through the breastmilk vs always getting one flavor in formula.
 Once babies are ready for food it is important to introduce them to a variety of fruits, vegetables, grains and proteins.
+You can even start peanut butter at a young age in order to prevent peanut allergy.
+Just check with your doctor first.
 Don’t give up if your baby doesn’t seem to like a food, keep trying.
-If you think your baby is refusing food because of an allergy (it induces vomiting or causes a rash) then you want to stop that food and go talk to your doctor.
+If you think your baby is refusing food because of an allergy (it induces vomiting or causes a rash), then you want to stop that food and go talk to your doctor.
 Babies will sometimes eat less or refuse food during an illness but will bounce back when they feel better!

-Once kids are preschoolers and school aged they start to form patterns and get set in their ways.
-This can be frustrating for parents .
+Once kids are preschoolers and school aged they start to form patterns and can get set in their ways.
+This can be frustrating for parents who want their children to try a variety of foods and who are also concerned about their child’s intake.
 On the one hand you want your child to get good nutrition, but on the other hand you don’t want him/her to starve.
-It’s important not to compromise on nutrition just to get your child to eat something so you want to find a middle ground of acceptable foods that your child will eat.
-The good news is that most kids whose parents report having picky eaters are actually getting a good amount nutrition during the course of a week.
+It’s important not to compromise on nutrition just to get your child to eat something, so you want to find a middle ground of acceptable foods that your child will eat.
+The good news is that most kids whose parents report are picky eaters are actually getting a good amount nutrition during the course of a week.
 Try not to focus or stress about every meal but look at the bigger picture.

 What to do: